mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

-List all public and archived channels on specified teams.
+List all Public and archived channels on specified teams.
 Archived channels are appended with ``(archived)``.
 Private channels the user is a member of or has access to are appended with ``(private)``.

 **Format**